 Purpose of Screen: This screen displays the energy usage by the user over the past week.
 It also indicates how much energy had been used by the same time each day of the week.
 This is done using a bar graph, one bar for each day, a ‘legend’ is used to clarify the meaning of the bars.

-To aid users’ tips are displayed below the bar graph making suggestions on lowering energy use.
+To aid users, tips are displayed below the bar graph making suggestions on lowering energy use.
 This tip bar will also be used during a users’ first interaction with the application to guide them through the energy screen as this is a complex screen offering many interactions.
 In this way the tip performs the function of a help box.

 User Interaction: